dsor-isr/dsor_utils/README.md

-# medusa
+# DSOR Common
-Medusa Stack from DSOR/ISR, Portugal
+Common libraries used by DSOR/ISR, Portugal